Charles Trevanion: Personal details

 Charles Trevanion was born around 1594, eldest son of Charles Trevanion (died 1601) of Caerhays Castle and his wife Joan Wichalse (c.
-1568-1598).
+1568–1598).
 One of the largest landowners in Cornwall, his father controlled several seats in Parliament, served as Vice-Admiral of Cornwall and was High Sheriff of Cornwall in 1596.
 When he died in 1601, Trevanion inherited nearly 8,000 acres of land around the village of St Michael Caerhays.

-Sometime before 1613, he married Amia Mallet, daughter of Sir John Mallet of Enmore; they had two sons and a daughter, including John Trevanion (1613-1643), who was killed in the Storming of Bristol.
+Sometime before 1613, he married Amia Mallet, daughter of Sir John Mallet of Enmore; they had two sons and a daughter, including John Trevanion (1613–1643), who was killed at the Storming of Bristol.

 Career

 Trevanion attended Oriel College, Oxford in 1611 and became a local Justice of the Peace in 1617.
 Elected for Cornwall in 1625, he did not stand again but his extensive estates gave him influence over the Parliamentary seats of Grampound, Tregony and St Mawes.
-This fact made him a substantial player in Cornish politics for the next thirty years.
+This made him a substantial player in Cornish politics for the next thirty years.